martyboggs/threejs-world/_posts/2017-01-14-threejs-game-tutorial-climber.md

 ## Lean Workflow

-To prevent myself from starting this project and getting lost before reaching an endpoint, I'm going to use principles from the Lean workflow system.
-To do this, I'll keep the game as simple as possible focusing only on the most necessary elements.
-Once I have a beginning, middle and end, I'll ITERATE new versions of the game and add the harder stuff like physics and sound with each new iteration.
-First, I'll add player movement and controls.
+To prevent myself from starting this project and getting lost before reaching the end, I used principles from the Lean workflow system.
+To do this, I kept the game as simple as possible focusing only on the most necessary elements.
+Once I had a beginning, middle and end, I ITERATED new versions of the game adding the harder stuff like physics and sound with each new iteration.
+First, I added player movement and controls.

 ## Pointer Lock API